-STAGE 3.4.
+STEP 3.4.
 Develop the Action Plan

-TO DO: Develop the performance indicators in the Action Plan to generate internal awareness and a self-assessment of the pre-conditions to implement the ETHNA System.
+TO DO: Develop the performance indicators in the Action Plan to generate internal awareness Stage 3. and a self-assessment of the pre-conditions to implement the ETHNA System.

-- It is recommended to organise activities to spread the idea of ethical governance of R&I in line with the ETHNA System. - Remember the four aspects of RRI (research integrity, gender perspective, public engagement, and open access) should be addressed in this Action Plan.
+It is recommended to organise activities to spread the idea of ethical governance of Step 3.5.
+R&I in line with the ETHNA System.

+Remember the four aspects of RRI (research integrity, gender perspective, public engagement, and open access) should be addressed in this Action Plan.

-STAGE 3.5.
+STEP 3.5.
 Develop a communication, motivation, and awareness plan for the RRI Office(r)

-TO DO: Define the communication, motivation, and awareness-raising actions so that stake-holders are aware of the RRI Office(r) and can participate.
+TO DO: Define the communication, motivation, and awareness-raising actions so that stakeholders are aware of the RRI Office(r) and can participate.
+This process needs to be supported by the top management.

-STAGE 3.6.
+STEP 3.6.
 Develop monitoring indicators for the RRI Office(r)